renovatebot/renovate/website/docs/configuration-options.md

 ### allowedVersions

 Use this - usually within a packageRule - to limit how far to upgrade a dependency.
-For example, if you wish to upgrade to angular v1.5 but not to `angular` v1.6 or higher, you could defined this to be `<= 1.5` or `< 1.6.0`:
+For example, if you wish to upgrade to angular v1.5 but not to `angular` v1.6 or higher, you could define this to be `<= 1.5` or `< 1.6.0`:

 ```
   "packageRules": [{